See the Best of Victoria and Vancouver Island By Car

 Start your exploration in the heart of the city.
 You'll experience the true vibrant atmosphere of Victoria just by wandering the waterfront.
 Not far from the harbour you'll come across the huge galleries of the Royal BC Museum.
 Detailing both the natural history of British Columbia as well as the stories of its citizens over the years, the museum is a great way to introduce yourself to the province.
 If all that exploring has made you peckish, head to Fisherman's Wharf to grab some fish and chips while you enjoy a view of the busy harbour.

-Experience the best of both nature and architecture in Victoria
+Day Two - Experience the best of both nature and architecture in Victoria

 Wake up early to state your second day exploring Victoria and its surrounds.
 Want to see an example of Victorian architecture?
 Visit Craigdarroch Castle, where you can explore the wonderful gardens and see preserved antiques on display.
 On your way back to the city, follow the city's most scenic route, Dallas Road.
 Not only will you get unparalleled ocean views, but you will be able to see all the way to the Olympic Mountains in Washington across the water.